 Victoria Harbour (BC Canada) cruise port is located on the southern tip of Vancouver Island in the Canadian province British Columbia.
 This is the most visited port of call on "Alaskan Canada" cruise itineraries.
 Near the cruise terminal is located the ship repair facility Esquimalt Graving Dock.
 Its drydock is capable of handling Panamax-size vessels and is among the largest on North America's west coast.

-- Victoria BC is located approx 100 km (60 ml) from Vancouver BC (on mainland Canada), approx 100 km (62 ml) from Seattle WA and approx 40 km (25 ml) from Port Angeles WA (by ferry across Juan de Fuca Strait).
-The city is accessible by airplane (year-round), cruise ships (seasonally) and ferries - including the Victoria Clipper ferry (operating daily between Victoria BC and Seattle WA the whole year-round).
+Victoria BC is located approx 100 km (60 ml) from Vancouver BC (mainland Canada), approx 100 km (62 ml) from Seattle WA (mainland USA) and approx 40 km (25 ml) from Port Angeles WA (by ferry across Juan de Fuca Strait).
+The city is accessible by airplane (year-round), cruise ships (seasonally) and ferries - including the Victoria Clipper ferry (regularly scheduled daily service Victoria-Seattle the whole year-round).

-- In 2017, the cruise port handled a total of 239 ship calls (largest ever recorded) with nearly 600,000 passengers and over 239,000 crew.
-In June 2017, the port welcomed its 7 millionth cruise ship tourist (since 1978) who arrived on the liner Explorer of the Seas (RCI Royal Caribbean).
+- In June 2017, here was welcomed its 7 millionth cruise ship tourist (since 1978) who arrived on the liner Explorer of the Seas (RCI Royal Caribbean).
 At the end of season 2017 the port started to provide ground transportation (cruise terminal bus service) via a joint venture with the local companies "CVS Tours" and "The Wilsons Group".

-- For season 2018, Port Victoria BC was upgraded with an extended mooring dolphin allowing berthing for the ever-largest cruise liner based in Alaska - Norwegian Bliss (NCL).
+- For season 2018, Port Victoria BC was upgraded with an extended mooring dolphin allowing berthing for the ever-largest Alaska-based cruise liner Norwegian Bliss (NCL).
 The vessel (max capacity 5200 passengers plus 1730 crew) was scheduled for an inaugural visit to Victoria BC on June 8, 2018.

-Victoria BC cruise port schedule has listed vessels from major Alaskan-based cruise line fleets, including Holland America, NCL Norwegian, Disney, Princess, Carnival, Celebrity, Regent, Oceania, Crystal.
+Victoria Canada cruise port schedule has listed vessels from major Alaskan-based cruise fleets, including Holland America, NCL Norwegian, Disney, Princess, Carnival, Celebrity, as welll as the luxury brands Regent, Oceania, Crystal, Seabourn, Ponant.
 Their ships usually stop in Victoria on relocation cruise itineraries (to and from Alaska).
+According to CLIA (Cruise Lines International Association), after Europe, Alaska is currently the world's second-leading cruise ship travel destination (excluding Asia).

 Victoria cruise terminal

 Passenger terminal's facilities include paved car parking, cargo storage areas, passenger gangways (embarkation / disembarkation ship-to-shore bridges), garbage disposal, baggage handling facility, fresh water, phones.
 At the cruise terminal's dockside there are exchange bureaus and gift shops.
-Available are taxis and shuttle bus services.
+Available are taxis and shuttle bus services to downtown.
+The distance is very walkable.
+Available for rent are bicycles. passengers can also use pedicabs and rickshaws, and even horse-drawn carriages.

 Swartz Bay Ferry Terminal